Symplectic transversality and the Pego-Weinstein theory: Example: a coupled wave equation

 When $0<p<1$ the three positive purely imaginary eigenvalues satisfy

-When $p>1/3$, the largest imaginary eigenvalue is in the continuous spectrum.
-A schematic showing all the eigenvalues, as well as the branches of continuous spectrum, in this case is shown in Figure \ref{fig_cont-spec-1}.
+However, when $p>1/3$, the largest imaginary eigenvalue is in the continuous spectrum.
+A schematic showing all the eigenvalues, as well as the branches of continuous spectrum, in the case $0<p<1/3$ is shown in Figure \ref{fig_cont-spec-1}.